-Packed with red rocks and tall saguaro cacti, Arizona features one of the most picturesque landscapes in North America.
+Packed with red rocks and tall saguaro cacti, Arizona features one of the most dramatically beautiful landscapes in North America.
 We recently enjoyed a great cold weather break in Tempe, home to Arizona State University.
 It’s a great base to explore the Sonoran Desert and nearby highlights like the Apache Trail, Sedona and the Grand Canyon.
-If you’re planning a trip to Arizona that mixes great restaurants with picturesque scenery, you can base yourself in the city and take nearby day trips.
-Here are several great day trips within and nearby Phoenix, Tempe, Scottsdale, Mesa and Glendale.
+If you’re planning a trip to Arizona that includes great restaurants along with outdoor activities, you can base yourself in the Phoenix area and take nearby day trips.
+Here are several great day trips within and close to Phoenix, Tempe, Scottsdale, Mesa and Glendale.

 Papago Park is an easily accessible park bordering Phoenix, Tempe and Scottsdale.
 It includes 1,500 acres of hiking trails, bike trails, picnic areas and scenic vistas.
 It’s also home to the Phoenix Zoo and Desert Botanical Garden.
 On the National Register of Historic Places is Hunt’s Tomb, a white pyramid atop a hill where the family of Arizona’s first governor is buried.

 Desert Botanical Garden is home to thousands of species of cacti, flowers and trees spread throughout 55 acres.
 Until May 12th, 2019 there’s a fantastic show taking place at night called Electric Desert.
 Cacti and desert become a canvas for a dazzling light show enhanced by a dramatic musical score.
 We took an Uber from the Tempe Mission Palms Hotel in downtown Tempe to the Desert Botanical Garden for just $7.

 Drive the Apache Trail